Energy-momentum squared symmetric Teleparallel gravity: $f(Q,T_{\mu\nu}T^{\mu\nu})$ gravity: Field equations of Gravity

-It can be clearly seen that this is not the standard continuity equation, but contains correction terms on the RHS.
+where dot $(.)$ denotes derivative with respect to time.
+It can be clearly seen that this is not the standard continuity equation, but contains additional deformation terms on the RHS.
 Here $B_{\alpha}u^{\alpha}$ is the source term that correlates with the creation or annihilation of energy.
 If $B_{\alpha}u^{\alpha}=0$, then we have an energy conserved gravitational system, otherwise transfer of energy prevails and particle production takes place in the system.
-The momentum conservation equation representing the motion of massive particles is given by,
+The momentum conservation equation representing the motion of massive particles is given by \cite{dsit, ftq1},